Christian Fast – Table of Contents

 Christian Fast – No Fixed Day

-There are some who shall say that Jesus Christ gave no commandment to fast.
-Nevertheless, he expects us to fast.
+Nevertheless, there are some who shall say that Jesus Christ gave no commandment to fast.
+But, he expects us to fast.
 He reveals his expectations when he says: “when ye fast”.

 “Moreover when ye fast, be not, as the hypocrites, of a sad countenance: for they disfigure their faces that they may appear unto men to fast.
 Verily I say unto you, they have their reward”, (Matthew 6:16-17).

 Christian Fast – Partial Fast?

 Seeing that a Christian fast is a duration of total abstinence from foods and drinks, and sexual indulgence, how can there be a water-fast, or a juice-fast or any other types of fast?
 (Esther 4:16).

 So, the advocates of partial-fasting have erred greatly not knowing the scriptures.
 They misunderstand the scriptures.
 They impose their opinions on the Word of God.